jamulussoftware/jamuluswebsite/README.md

 ## Adding a new language

-Make sure to add the language to the \_config.yml file (in the languages array.)
+Make sure to add the language to the \_config.yml file (in the languages array).
 At a minimum, the main includes for the wiki (see \_includes/wiki/) have to be translated.

 The navigation and general site-wide strings (see the \_data/ folder) and the homepage (see the 1-index.html file in the root of this repo) should also be translated.